-If your gums are receding for any reason, teeth roots may be exposed and susceptible to rapid plaque buildup.
-Then the cavities come, followed by the possibility of gum disease, if that’s not what already caused the exposed roots.
+If your gums are receding for any reason, teeth roots are exposed and susceptible to rapid plaque buildup.
+Then the cavities come, followed by the possibility of gum disease if that’s not what already caused the exposed roots.
 Be sure not to brush or floss too rough.
 Gentle is best to repair gums.

 Weakened Fillings & Cavities

-While modern filling materials are much more durable and effective, sometimes older dental fillings just don’t hold up after years of wear and tear.
-If the seal cracks or weakens in general, plaque and tartar can accumulate and lead to further or new decay.
-Some fillings actually fail, and another treatment is necessary.
+While modern filling materials are much more durable and effective, sometimes older dental fillings just don’t hold up.
+After years of wear and tear, inlays or onlays on primary teeth can break.
+If the seal on composite fillings or dental sealants cracks or weakens in general, plaque and tartar can accumulate and lead to further or new decay.
+Some fillings fail, and another treatment is necessary.

 Diet Change and Cavities

 We all go through phases.
 Sometimes we get a new hairstyle or start taking a new workout class.
 Other times, our taste in food evolves, or certain lifestyle changes alter our chances of going to the grocery and cooking healthy meals.
 This is when processed foods and snacks become easier to grab and go rather than a balanced diet.
 Next thing you know, all the sugar in the cereal bar that you love is coming back to haunt you in cavity form.
 Read labels.
 Focus on being healthy.

 In addition, some medications, vitamins, and supplements may be causing your dental cavities.
 Check the sugar content or ingredients on those chewable tablets, cough drops, and gummy vitamins.

 - Keep up a good dental hygiene routine – brush and floss regularly.